 The range of topics covered in this course is extensive, and due to the limited lecture time, these topics are covered in an intensive manner.
-MOE guidelines also dictate that missing more than 20% of the classes in a course requires issuing an 'F' for the class.
-Therefore, attendance at all classes are mandatory in order to keep up, perform well, and receive a passing grade
+MOE guidelines dictate that missing more than 20% of the classes in a course requires issuing an 'F' for the class.
+Therefore, attendance at all classes are mandatory in order to keep up and perform well.